mr-cto/rapiddatachat/DEPLOYMENT.md

 1. Enable Vercel Edge Caching for static assets
 2. Configure `Cache-Control` headers for API responses
 3. Use Vercel Analytics to monitor performance
-4. Consider setting `NORMALIZATION_BATCH_SIZE` to a value that balances processing speed and memory usage

 ## Security Considerations